As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 But Can’t Gestational Diabetes Have Genetic Or Hereditary Factors Too?

 Yes, it can.
-The known risks for gestational diabetes are PCOS (poly cystic ovarian syndrome, which also has significant dietary factors), being overweight, consuming a high sugar and high processed food diet, genetic factors and hereditary factors.
+Factors that can increase the risks for gestational diabetes are PCOS (poly cystic ovarian syndrome, which also has significant dietary factors), being overweight, having fat in the abdominal area (apple shape), a sedentary lifestyle, consuming a high sugar and high processed food diet, genetic factors and hereditary factors.

 It’s well known that a child inherits genes from the mother and father, and the way those genes are expressed (turned on) or not, are due to modifications to DNA.
 Research has begun to uncover the extent at which diet impacts the health of our unborn children.
 Researchers have found the health of the parents at conception (and even before then) can impact on what the child will be genetically predisposed to.